-If your dog sustains an injury to area around their pelvis, then they may have hardened stools.
-Once the injury has been diagnosed and the dog has had time to heal then their stools should return to a normal consistency.
+If your dog sustains an injury to area around their pelvis like a pelvic fracture, then they may have hardened stools.
+Once the injury has been diagnosed by a veterinarian, and your dog has had time to heal, then their stools should return to a normal consistency.

-To properly diagnose an injury, your veterinarian will perform a physical examination and may request x-rays be completed.
+If you see that your dog has hard poop and to properly diagnose an injury, your vet will perform a physical examination and may request x-rays to be done.
 Treatments vary based on the injury itself, but the most common treatment to repair an injured pelvis is surgery.
-The most common form of pelvic damage is due to an accident, but other forms of pelvic injury include hip dislocation, muscle tears, or hip dysplasia.
+The most common form of pelvic damage is due to an accident, but other forms of pelvic injuries in dogs include hip dislocation, muscle tears, or hip dysplasia.

-The best ways to help prevent your dog from experiencing hard poop is to make sure they have fresh, clean water available (preferably running water to entice them to drink more), they have a proper diet with enough (but not too much) fiber, and their treats and toys are discarded when damaged or broken.
+If your dog has hard poop, it's a sign there's something wrong.
+The best way to help prevent your pet from forming hard stools is to provide fresh, clean water (preferably running water to entice them to drink more), proper diet with enough (and not too much) fiber, and discard treats and toys when they get damaged or broken.

-If you suspect that your dog has a blockage, illness, or injury, take them to the vet for diagnosis and treatment; do not attempt to fix it on your own.
-Your dog should also be taken to a veterinarian if hard stool is accompanied by the following: pain or difficulty defecating, lethargy, lack of appetite, or vomiting.
+If you suspect that your dog has a blockage, illness, or pelvic injury, take them to the vet for diagnosis and treatment; do not attempt to fix this issue on your own.
+Your dog should also be taken to a veterinarian if hard stool is accompanied by pain or prolonged difficulty defecating, lethargy, lack of appetite, or vomiting.

-Medication, the addition of fiber, or a change in diet may help your dog.
-A pet safe stool softener, enema, or surgery may be required, but these treatments should only be administered under the direction of a veterinarian.
+Medication, the addition of fiber, or a change in diet may help a dog to form soft stools again.
+A pet-safe dog poop softener, enema, or surgery may be required in some cases, but these treatments should only be administered under the direction of a veterinarian.